A-Star100/simpliplay-ios/README.md

 Looking for the **Android** version?
 Check out [simpliplay-android](https://github.com/A-Star100/simpliplay-android)!

 ## Get Started
-Due to Apple restrictions, I can't currently build IPAs (iOS App Packages) right now that are installable on a user's device, and even if I could I would have to pay Apple $100 a year and join the Developer program.
+Due to Apple's restrictions, I can't currently build IPAs (iOS App Packages) right now that are installable on a user's device, and even if I could I would have to pay Apple $100 a year and join the Developer program.
 Android is so much more open.
 However, I can guide you on compiling for yourself.

 ### Install XCode
 After creating an Apple account (if you haven't) XCode is the next step.
 It is ***required*** for compiling apps, no questions asked.
 On your Mac (or if you're emulating on Windows, your emulator), open the **Mac App Store** and install XCode on your computer.
 This can take a while, and you'll need at least **40 GB** of free space.